mlflow/mlflow-torchserve/examples/BertNewsClassifcation/README.md

 Run the following command to create a new deployment named `news_classification_test`

 `mlflow deployments create -t torchserve -m <S3_MODEL_URI> --name news_classification_test -C "MODEL_FILE=news_classifier.py" -C "HANDLER_FILE=news_classifier_handler.py"`

+Note: Torchserve plugin determines the version number by itself based on the deployment name. hence, version number is not a mandatory argument for the plugin.
+For example, the above command will create a deployment `mnist_test` with version 1.

+If needed, version number can also be explicitly mentioned as a config variable.

+`mlflow deployments create -t torchserve -m <S3_MODEL_URI> --name news_classification_test -C "VERSION=5.0" -C "MODEL_FILE=news_classifier.py" -C "HANDLER_FILE=news_classifier_handler.py"`

 ## Running prediction based on deployed model